 Bear has been making music for most of his life.
 His Mother and Dad were both accomplished musicians, so all the kids started playing different instruments and singing at an early age.
 There isn't much Bear would rather do than to play music.
 His quick-witted sense of humor and vocal ability always pleases the crowds.
 He cut his teeth on Bob Wills' music, and has been swinging ever since and has never looked back.
 Life is good!!

-Val (Valentino) was born on February 7, 1933 without sight.
+Val (Valentino) was born without sight on February 7, 1933.
 When he was a young boy, his dad traded several hogs for a Victrola record player and one day, he heard a fiddle for the very first time and loved the sound it made.
 This played an important role in his future.
 He tried playing piano and guitar, but found that the violin and mandolin were the easiest instruments for him to play, and they eventually became second nature to him.
 Val has been playing violin since the age of 11 when he started taking lessons at the New Mexico School for the Visually Handicapped in 1944 where he studied "classical" violin music.
 He eventually started playing fiddle in several local bands including; Bob Zinn and The Mustangs, Bill Johnson and The Roustabouts, Sheldon Compton and The Spur Creek and Pure Country.
 He has also played fiddle for big name stars such as Tony Booth, Susan Ray, Kenny Price and David Frizzel to name a few.
 His lifelong love for music has led him to enter and win numerous fiddling contests with songs such as "Mocking Bird", "Orange Blossom Special", and "Faded Love".
-In 2003, Val joined Crossbow and still enjoys that Good Old Western Swing at the age of 84.
+In 2003, Val joined Crossbow and still enjoys that Good Old Western Swing at the age of 87.

 Gary first heard the wonderful sound of a Steel Guitar at the age of 11 during his second piano lesson in Springdale, Arkansas.
 His piano teacher informed him that Steel Guitar was way too hard and way too expensive for him.
 That was the determining factor that drove him to pursue the Steel.
 One of his influences was his family, as there was always “pickin' and grinnin” at his Grandma Tenney’s house.
 Another influence was his two uncles, C.W. and Randal Patterson, who encouraged him to learn and play the Steel Guitar.
 In 2001, he started playing in his uncle's band called “C.W. and The Working Man’s Band”.
 Then, in the summer of 2006, Gary started playing Western Swing with Crossbow.
 Today, Gary feels honored and privileged to have been influenced by all the talented musicians in his life.